 Texas is suffering from severe drouth at the present time.
-At Galveston and up the Coloee of Register and Recorder, sub- | rado, the crops are rained, and it is stated that cattle and horses are dying on the prairies.
+At Galveston and up the Colofill the office of Register and Recorder, sub- rado, the crops are ruined, and it is stated that cattle and horses are dying on the prairies.